-The HGSE Committee on Rights and Responsibilities (CRR) handles the resolution of alleged infractions of HGSE or University rules, breaches of community standards and/or other disciplinary matters involving students at the school.
-With respect to alleged violations of the University Policy on Sexual and Gender-Based Harassment, the CRR imposes sanctions after an investigation has been concluded in accordance with the University Procedures, as described more fully below.
+The HGSE Committee on Rights and Responsibilities (CRR) handles the resolution of alleged infractions of HGSE or university rules, breaches of community standards and/or other disciplinary matters involving students at the School.
+With respect to alleged violations of the university’s Interim Title IX Sexual Harassment Policy, Interim Other Sexual Misconduct Policy or Sexual and Gender-Based Harassment Policy (collectively, the “University’s Policies on Sexual and Gender Based Harassment”), the CRR imposes sanctions after an investigation has been concluded in accordance with the university’s grievance procedures, as described more fully below.
 The CRR is not intended to handle academic matters involving student progress, which are normally within the province of the Doctoral Program Steering Committees, and the Degree Programs Office.
-The dean appoints the committee members and designates a faculty member to serve as chair.
-Convenings include at least three faculty members plus the chair.
+The Dean appoints the committee members and designates a faculty member to serve as Chair.
+Meetings include at least three faculty members plus the chair.

 Disciplinary cases ordinarily are considered by the CRR as quickly as is reasonably possible, given its schedule and the need to investigate matters carefully.
 The CRR does not meet during the summer months.

 It is important to recognize that the CRR’s disciplinary system is not a legal system, and that the procedures of the CRR are designed to achieve ends different from those of criminal or civil litigation.
 While a court of law may only be interested in establishing innocence or guilt, the CRR is interested in the larger educational, developmental, and community implications of conduct.